ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 Then execute `sudo nixos-rebuild switch` to apply the configuration, and home-manager will be installed automatically.

-After the installation is complete, all user-level programs and configurations can be managed through `/etc/nixos/home.nix`, and when executing `sudo nixos-rebuild switch`, the configuration of home-manager will be applied automatically.
+After the installation is complete, all user-level programs and configuration can be managed through `/etc/nixos/home.nix`, and when executing `sudo nixos-rebuild switch`, the configuration of home-manager will be applied automatically.

 To find the options of home-manager used in `home.nix`, use the following methods:

-- [Home Manager - Appendix A. Configuration Options](https://nix-community.github.io/home-manager/options.html): A list of all options, it is recommended to search for keywords in it.
+- [home Manager - Appendix A. Configuration Options](https://nix-community.github.io/home-manager/options.html): A list of all options, it is recommended to search for keywords in it.
 - [home-manager](https://github.com/nix-community/home-manager): Some options are not listed in the official documentation, or the documentation is not clear enough, you can directly search and read the corresponding source code in this home-manager repo.

 ### 7. Modular NixOS configuration